Sydney Road Street Party Brunswick

 Sydney Road Street Party Brunswick Music Festival.

-My trip to the Sydney Road Street Party Brunswick Music Festival wasn’t planned, rather a spur of the moment decision to drop in to see my lovely Daughter who lives in the Melbourne suburb of Brunswick.
+My trip to the Sydney Road Street Party Brunswick Music Festival wasn’t planned, rather a spur of the moment decision to drop in to see my lovely Daughter who lives in the Melbourne suburb of Brunswick in Australia.

 Getting to Melbourne

 After frantically searching for a cheap flight at short notice (Yes, I know near impossible, but I did it!)
 I called my daughter to tell her I was coming for a visit, she asked when and I told her “tomorrow.”

 Recovering from shock, she excitedly told me that I would be just in time for the Sydney Road Street Party.
 I asked what the Sydney Road Street Party was and she told me “You’ll find out, it’s part of the Brunswick Music Festival and you’re going to love it.”

 So early the next morning I caught my flight to Melbourne, once there I took the SkyBus into Southern Cross Station on Spencer Street in the city, where my Daughter was waiting to greet me and together we caught the train to Brunswick.